kamiyo/ha-media-index/README.md

 4. Enter your base media folder path (e.g., `/media/Photos`)
 5. Configure optional settings (watched folders, EXIF extraction, geocoding)

+💡 **Multi-Instance Support:** You can add multiple instances with different base folders (e.g., one for Photos, one for Videos) by repeating this process with different folder paths.

 ### Watched Folders Configuration

 **⚠️ IMPORTANT: Watched folders must be specified as RELATIVE paths from your base folder.**